How to Caption YouTube Shorts

 Optimizing Caption Style for YouTube Shorts

 YouTube Shorts are displayed at 9:16 on mobile but can also appear in a player on desktop, which means your captions need to work at multiple viewing sizes.
-Stick with bold, readable fonts — condensed fonts like Oswald or wide fonts like Montserrat maintain legibility across devices.
+Stick with bold, readable fonts, condensed fonts like Oswald or wide fonts like Montserrat maintain legibility across devices.
 Keep text to 3-4 words per page for a balance of readability and visual impact.
-The dynamic caption category is particularly effective for Shorts because it automatically sizes spotlight words larger and supportive words smaller, creating visual hierarchy that guides the viewer's eye.
+The build category with spotlight is particularly effective for Shorts because it automatically sizes spotlight words larger and supportive words smaller, creating visual hierarchy that guides the viewer's eye.
 For educational or explainer Shorts, the build category reveals words sequentially, which helps viewers process information in order.
 For entertainment or reaction content, flash and pop categories create the fast, punchy text that matches high-energy editing.
 Position captions in the center of the frame to avoid the title overlay at the top and the engagement buttons at the bottom.
-Use the live preview to check positioning before export — what you see is exactly what viewers will see.
+Use the live preview to check positioning before export, what you see is exactly what viewers will see.

 Frequently Asked Questions